rindow/rindow.github.io/_neuralnetworks/index.md

 The trained model trained on your laptop is available on general web hosting.
 You can also benefit from deep learning on popular PHP web hosting services.

+It supports GPU acceleration using OpenCL with rindow_clblas.
+This is an experimental attempt.
+The speed is not very fast yet.
+Only compatible with the Windows version.

 It has the following features.

 - A high-level neural networks description